NixOS/rfcs/rfcs/0017-intensional-store.md

 - script that uses nix make-content-addressable in /var/lib/nix to generate a store
 - how binary caches provide \$cas and mappings

-## Overview
+## Summary

 This RFC builds on the implementation of RFC 62 to maximize its benefits.

-The store becomes decoupled from the metadata.
+- Decouple metadata (Trust DB) from the Store, keep per-user
+- Move the Store to `/var/lib/nix`
+- Store can be shared read-write on a network share
+- `nix-daemon` becomes optional
+- Store paths optionally provide dependency list in-band

 ### Benefits